StockMarketSimulator-CSC-59867-03/SMSimulator_Website/README.md

 # Stock Market Simulator

-This is the repo for the website of the stock market simulator.
+This is the repo for the website of the stock market simulator, A Website that creates sessions of a stock market environment where users can trade stocks and view interactions with the market.

 ![SMS Image 1](https://i.imgur.com/6w4wm2t.png)